williampollet/safepush/README.md

 You can easily add a new client, or a new command.

 ### To add a client
- - create the client api under `lib/safe_pusher/client/***.rb`
+ - create the client api under `lib/safepush/client/***.rb`
- - require it in `lib/safe_pusher.rb`
+ - require it in `lib/safepush.rb`
  - write the specs for your client, then submit a PR
  - You will be able to specify in which command to use it, via the configuration !

 ### To add a command
  - configure your command and its client in `config/commands.yml`
- - create your safepusher client api, as detailed above (if necessary)
+ - create your Safepush client api, as detailed above (if necessary)
  - include your command's description in the help, in `config/en.yml`

 ### Guidelines

-Bug reports and pull requests are welcome on GitHub at https://github.com/williampollet/safe_pusher.
+Bug reports and pull requests are welcome on GitHub at https://github.com/williampollet/safepush.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development